SpenceKonde/DxCore/megaavr/libraries/DxCore/README.md

     disableXOSC32K();
     Serial.println("Disabling the non-functional external oscillator");
   }
-  // Who would have thought, trying to use a crystal that's not connected wouldn't work?
+  // Who would have thought, trying to use a clock that's not connected wouldn't work?
   // Let's try something that will, if a crystal is present: enable external crystal, with the safest settings configXOSC32K(X32K_HIGHPWR_START2S,X32K_ENABLED);